ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

 ## Conclusion

 Congratulations!
-You have created a bridge between avax C-chain and your Subnet to use an ERC-20 token as a gas token.
+You have created a bridge between AVAX C-Chain and your Subnet to use an ERC-20 token as a gas token.

 Things achieved: